twbs/bootstrap/docs/components/pagination.md

 </nav>
 {% endexample %}

-You can optionally swap out active or disabled anchors for `<span>`, or omit the anchor in the case of the prev/next arrows, to remove click functionality while retaining intended styles.
+You can optionally swap out active or disabled anchors for `<span>`, or omit the anchor in the case of the prev/next arrows, to remove click functionality and prevent keyboard focus while retaining intended styles.

 {% example html %}
 <nav>